 “Before the United States went to the moon, Lebanon had a space program,” wrote IndieWire.
-At a time when Pan-Arabism was at its height, when Nasserism embodied the Arab Dream, students at Beirut’s Haigaizian University and their Maths and Physics teacher, Manoug Manougian, launched the 1st rocket in the Arab World.
+Students at Beirut’s Haigaizian University and their Maths and Physics teacher, Manoug Manougian, launched the 1st rocket in the Arab World.
 Back then, dreams felt achievable, for some reason.

 It seems unbelievable.
 People pause in disbelief when I tell them, but it’s true: Lebanon participated in the 60s’ Space Race.